brettmarl/wct-status/README.md

 # DATE 2023-08-19T00:00:00-07:00

-# SMOKY SKIES WEATHER ALERT
+# SMOKY SKIES WEATHER ALERT - August 19
 The West Coast Trail region is being impacted or will likely be impacted by wildfire smoke over the next 24-48 hours.
 Winds across the province are expected to shift several times in the next 24-hours.
 Expect smoke conditions to also change rapidly over both space and time.
 The next bulletin update will be available August 20, 2023.